Face transplant: United States

 The first full face transplant performed in the US was done on a construction worker named Dallas Wiens in March 2011.
 He was burned in an electrical accident in 2008.
-This operation, performed by Bohdan Pomahač and BWH plastic surgery team, was paid for with the help of the US defense department.
+This operation, performed by Bohdan Pomahač and BWH plastic surgery team, was paid for with the help of the US defence department.
 They hope to learn from this procedure and use what they learn to help soldiers with facial injuries.
 One of the top benefits of the surgery was that Dallas regained his sense of smell.

-The Brigham and Women's Hospital transplant team led by Bohdan Pomahač, performed the nation's second full face transplant on patient Mitch Hunter of Speedway, Indiana.
-Hunter, who is a US war veteran, was left disfigured in a car accident, burning about 94% of his face.
-It was the third face transplant procedure to be performed at BWH and the fourth face transplant in the country.
-The team of more than 30 physicians, nurses, anesthesiologists and residents worked for more than 14 hours to replace the full facial area of patient Mitch Hunter including the nose, eyelids, muscles of facial animation and the nerves that power them and provide sensation.
-Mitch Hunter was a passenger in a single cab pick-up truck, upon exiting the vehicle and pulling another passenger off a downed line, Hunter was then struck by a 10,000-volt 7-amp power line for a little under five minutes.
-The electricity entered his lower left leg, with the majority exiting his face, leaving him severely disfigured.
+The BWH team led by Bohdan Pomahač, performed another face transplant, this time on Mitch Hunter of Speedway, Indiana.
+Hunter was a passenger in a single cab pick-up truck, upon exiting the vehicle and pulling another passenger off a downed line, Hunter was then struck by high voltage.
+The electricity entered his lower left leg, with the majority exiting his face, leaving him with severe burns.
 He also lost part of his lower left leg, below the knee, and lost two digits on his right hand (pinkie and ring finger).
 Hunter has regained almost 100% of his normal sensation back in his face and his only complaint is that he looks too much like his older brother.

-57-year-old Charla Nash was mauled by a chimpanzee named Travis in 2009 after the owner gave the chimp Xanax and wine.
+57-year-old Charla Nash sustained injuries caused by an attack from a chimpanzee named Travis in 2009 after the owner gave the chimp Xanax and wine.
 She underwent a 20-hour full face transplant in May 2011 at Brigham and Women's Hospital in Boston.
-Nash's full face transplant was the third surgery of its kind performed in the United States, all at the same hospital.
+Nash's full-face transplant was the third surgery of its kind performed in the United States, all at the same hospital.